tsenga2/keio-quant-macro/SETUP.md

    - Download and install from [Python.org](https://www.python.org/downloads/windows/)
    - During installation, check "Add Python to PATH"
    - Verify installation by opening Git Bash and typing: `python --version`

-3. **Install VSCode**
-   - Download and install from [Visual Studio Code](https://code.visualstudio.com/)
-   - Install the Python extension from the Extensions marketplace

 4. **Setup Jupyter and Required Packages**
    - Open Git Bash and run: